 The famous Meenakshi Amman Temple on the southern bank of the River Vaigai in the temple city of Madurai, India, is the point where the city streets presume to emit out like rose petals.
 This temple holds great mythological and historical significance.
-Lord Shiva in the form of Sundareshwarar married Parvati(Meenakshi) at this temple.
+Lord Shiva as Sundareshwarar married Parvati(Meenakshi) at this temple.

 - 1 The Architecture style of Meenakshi Amman Temple